 - 3 tbsp lower sodium soy sauce or coconut amino acids

-- 2 tsp arrowroot powder (this replaces cornstarch as the thickener)
+- 2 tsp arrowroot flour (this replaces cornstarch as the thickener)

 - 1-1 ½ tsp crushed red pepper